 The HSR did not plan to get rid of all horsecars and horses immediately.
 As part of a negotiated settlement with the Hamilton, Grimsby & Beamsville Electric Railway, the HSR had agreed to abandon the East Hamilton branch when the HG&B began service.
 As this would not to happen for a year or more, and with the HSR unwilling to invest in a line that would shortly be abandoned, horsecar service would remain on the East Hamilton branch.

 Ten of the later, heavier closed horsecars and five of the open horsecars were renumbered and rebuilt into electric streetcars in the Spring of 1892 with new trucks from the Brill company, while ten of the open horsecars were converted into unpowered trailers (Additional Horsecars may have been rebuilt at a later date).
 Most of the lighter early 'bobtail' horsecars were scrapped, but four were kept on the roster until the end of service on the East Hamilton branch in 1894.

 HSR #1 on King St West between MacNab & Park in 1875 (now the site of the Ellen Fairclough Building).
 The text above the windows reads ‘G.W.RY STA.
 (Great Western Railway Station) & KING ST. WEST' identifying this as a red car.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)

-HSR 4 at King & James in the mid to late 1880s.
+HSR #4 at King & James in the mid to late 1880s.
 Notice the turntable along the bottom edge of the photo.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)